by Mariam Qureshi

 The Sinhalese-Tamil Conflict

 The roots of the conflict can be traced back to the British colonial rule that lasted until 1948.
 The Tamils enjoyed a preferential status under the British ‘divide and rule’ strategy, where the British sought to solidify their power by exploiting existing divisions within the societies they colonized.
-The Tamils as an ethnic community also existed in other British colonies such as India, South Africa and Singapore.
+The Tamils as an ethnic community also existed in other British colonies such as India, South Africa, and Singapore.
 English-language schools were built in Tamil majority districts.
 Learning the English language gave Tamils greater opportunity for social mobility.
 They populated higher education, civil services and other professions, greatly outnumbering their Sinhalese counterparts.

 This continued post-independence until 1956 until the then Sinhalese Prime Minister S. W. R. D. Bandaranaike passed the “Sinhala Only Act” making Sinhalese the only official language and systematically obstructing hiring and promotion of Tamils in the government services.
 To be granted admission in higher education, Tamils had to score higher than their Sinhalese counterparts.
 The cultural and religious heritage was not spared; Buddhism became state religion, and Buddhist places of worship were built in Tamil majority towns.
 In 1956, Tamils accounted for 30% of the bureaucracy and 40% of the armed forced.
 By 1970 the figures were reduced to 5% and 1% respectively.